 Writing is one of my great loves because it allows me to get all of these thoughts out in a way that feels very channeled and satisfying.
 If I don’t write for a few days, I don’t feel like I am firing on all cylinders, but if I have a long, satisfying night of writing after putting my kids to bed, I feel incredible in the morning.
 Some caffeine helps, too!

 These days, I find myself immersed in children’s books— this is by choice, but also by necessity.
 I have three enrapturing little boys, each with mountains of mess, I mean books, in their rooms that we read every night.
 I think I might love some of the stories more than they do.
 It was probably only a matter of time before I started writing my own.

-I am currently a graduate student in Children's Lit, an active member of the Society of Children's Book Writer's and Illustrators (SCBWI), a CYBILS Award judge for middle grade fiction, and a regular blogger on all things kidlit-related for the Writers' Rumpus blog (affiliated with the New England branch of SCBWI).
+I am currently a graduate student in children's and young adult lit at Penn State University, an active member of the Society of Children's Book Writer's and Illustrators (SCBWI), a CYBILS Awards judge, and a regular blogger on all things kidlit-related for the Writers' Rumpus blog.

 I invite you to check out some of my recent blog and social media posts!